Brandon Moreno

 Brandon Moreno Carrillo (born December 7, 1993) is a Mexican professional mixed martial artist.
-He currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC), where he is the former two-time UFC Flyweight Champion and the first Mexican to win a UFC championship.
+He currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC), where he is a former two-time UFC Flyweight Champion and the first Mexican fighter to win a UFC championship.
 A professional since 2011, Moreno also competed for the Legacy Fighting Alliance, where he was the Legacy Fighting Alliance Flyweight Champion.
-As of February 27, 2024, he is #2 in the UFC flyweight rankings.
+As of September 12, 2026, he is #9 in the Meta UFC flyweight rankings.

 Mixed martial arts career

 Background

 Moreno described himself as a boxing fan growing up but was not aware of other combat sports.
 He later became interested in capoeira, but was unable to find a school in his home city.
 While searching, he found an MMA gym and began training in kickboxing and jiu-jitsu.

 Early career

 Moreno made his professional MMA debut in his native Mexico in April 2011 at Ultimate Warrior Challenge Mexico.
 Over the next two years, he amassed a record of 6 wins and 3 losses.

 In 2014, Moreno would debut for the World Fighting Federation promotion.
 He would go 5–0 in the promotion and would eventually win the Flyweight championship, which led to him being cast in the Flyweight tournament on the 25th season of The Ultimate Fighter.